tommyku/blog3/content/blog/the-cat-state-of-boolean-variable.md

 > I don't know whether it's true or false, so it's in a "[cat state](https://en.wikipedia.org/wiki/Cat_state)"
 > that's neither true nor false.

+In other words,

+> S &isin; { True, False, Cat }

 ## Should I use it?

 Don't do that.
-There are better alternatives without too much additional complexity, and you make your code harder to understand.
+There exists better alternative without additional complexity, and by using the cat state you make your code harder to understand.

 Alternatives such as enum, like a set of constants encapsulate exactly what this non-deterministic boolean variable is trying